Yunidotwav/SolidityFurinaToken/README.md

 **Embrace the Flow of Fortune with FurinaToken!**

-This Solidity smart contract, inspired by Fontaine's Hydro Archon, Furina, allows you to create and manage your own ERC-20 token.
-Imagine the possibilities!
-FurinaToken empowers you to build a vibrant in-game economy, a loyal community reward system, or even a charitable platform – all fueled by the adaptable and fluid nature of Furina's essence.
+This Solidity Project, inspired by Fontaine's Hydro Archon, Furina, allows you to create and manage your own token, called Furina Token!
+Furina Token empowers you to build a vibrant in-game economy and a loyal community reward system, all made by using Furina's Heart and Mind.

 ## Getting Started

-### Installing
+### Installing or Online Compiler

-* **Download the Contract: Clone or download this repository to your local development environment.
+* Download the Contract: Clone or download this repository to your local development environment.

-* **Solidity Compiler: Ensure you have a compatible Solidity compiler installed (version >= 0.8.0 recommended).
+* Solidity Compiler: Ensure you have a compatible Solidity compiler installed (version >= 0.8.0 recommended).
 Popular choices include command-line tools like solc or IDE plugins.

+* Online Compiler on the other hand, go to https://remix.ethereum.org/ for compiling

 ### Executing program